How Credit Reporting Works

-If you've missed a payment on one of your credit accounts, the late payment will be reported to the credit bureaus at 30 days past the due date and get progressively worse with each day the payment has not been made.
+If you've missed a payment on one of your credit accounts, the late payment will be reported to the credit bureaus 30 days past the due date and get progressively worse with each day the payment has not been made.

 Paying payments late will also almost always come with penalties or fees usually starting after being ten days late and getting greater after 30 days.

 If you have never been late before or have a good excuse and history, you can usually contact the creditor and ask for forgiveness and a refund on the fees.
-Unfortunately, the reporting of the late payments even if it’s the first time usually cannot be removed through a normal process.
+Unfortunately, the reporting of late payments even if it’s the first time usually cannot be removed through a normal process.

 Credit Roadrunner can help you get these items deleted!

 The second most important factor that helps determine your credit score is the amount of money you owe vs your available balances, aka Credit Utilization.